 Think you’re being “good” by having coffee for breakfast and a garden salad for lunch?

-“Truly, you’re setting yourself up for failure in the afternoon and evening,” says Ms. Taylor.
-“If you go too long without eating, your body will crave the fastest fuel it can think of — refined grains and simple sugars.”
+“Truly, you’re setting yourself up for failure in the afternoon and evening,” says Taylor.
+“If you go too long without eating, your body will crave the fastest fuel it can think of — refined grains and simple sugars,” she says.
+These are also known as empty carbs such as chips, as well as candy and cookies.

 Cramming them into your body late in the day means the calories will get stored as fat.

-Another popular trap: Skipping meals or waiting too long between meals.
-“This leads to significant hunger, which makes you crave anything sweet or salty you can get your hands on,” says Kate Patton, MEd, RD, CSSD, LD.
+Another popular trap you may be guilty of is meal-skipping or waiting too long between meals to eat.
+“This leads to significant hunger, which makes you crave anything sweet or salty you can get your hands on,” says Taylor.

-“Some research suggests that eliminating sweet and salty foods makes you crave them less,” says Ms. Patton.
+Having an all-or-nothing mentality — forbidding all foods with sugar or salt — can backfire too.
+“Some research suggests that eliminating sweet and salty foods makes you crave them less,” says Taylor.
 “But eventually, most people tend to give in and resume eating the foods they’ve restricted.
-That often leads to binging.”
+That often leads to bingeing.”

 2. You don’t realize how addictive sugar and salt can be

-“Our brains are wired to enjoy things which make us happy,” says Jennifer Willoughby, RD, CSP, LD.
-“Sugar, in particular, releases brain chemicals that make us feel good.”
+“Our brains are wired to enjoy things which make us happy,” says Taylor.
+“Sugar, in particular, releases brain chemicals, like serotonin, that make us feel good.”
 This leaves us wanting to experience that good feeling over and over again, day after day.

-Brigid Titgemeier, MS, RDN, LD, adds that “sweet and salty foods and beverages are incredibly addictive.
+“Many people say they’re ‘sugar addicts,’ consuming real sugar and artificial sweeteners in various forms,” says Taylor.
+And some sweet and salty foods and drinks are incredibly addictive.
 That’s why many processed foods are loaded with them.
-They trigger the release of dopamine, a brain chemical that motivates us to engage in rewarding behaviors.”
+They trigger the release of dopamine, a brain chemical that motivates us to engage in rewarding behaviors.

 Over time, our tolerance for sweet and salty foods builds up, and we need more to reward ourselves.
-“We’re basically feeding our taste buds,” explains Ms. Titgemeier.
-“This creates a vicious cycle, because our taste buds typically crave what we feed them.”
+“We’re basically feeding our taste buds,” explains Taylor.
+“This creates a vicious cycle, because your taste buds typically crave what you feed them.”

 It doesn’t help that sugary and salty foods — especially processed foods — are highly accessible.
-“It’s extremely challenging for kids, in particular, to ignore the natural temptation of these addicting foods and to fight cravings in the school environment and at home,” notes Ms. Willoughby.
+“It’s extremely challenging for kids, in particular, to ignore the natural temptation of these addicting foods and to fight cravings in the school environment and at home,” notes Taylor.

 3. You’re not listening to your body

 Jonesing for a sweet or salty treat?
 Before you indulge, check your fatigue level.
-“Research shows that when you’re tired, you’re more likely to turn to whatever you crave to get more energy or to wake up,” says Ms. Patton.
+“Research shows that when you’re tired, you’re more likely to turn to whatever you crave to get more energy or to wake up,” Taylor says.

 Perhaps you find yourself bingeing on salty snacks.
 The next time it happens, pay attention to your stress level.
 “Stress may impair your adrenal glands’ ability to regulate sodium, which may lead to salt cravings,” she says.